netlooker/netlooker.github.io/content/posts/setting-up-hugo-blog.md

 hugo version
 ```
 ### 2. Init the Personal Blog Project
-This part is also smooth and easy, just copy paste the following command that will create a project folder "blog" in the terminal.
+This part is also smooth and easy, just copy paste the following command that will create a project folder "blog".
 ```shell-session
 hugo new site blog
 ```